 National University offers a scholarship for all Phi Theta Kappa (PTK) community college honor students entering the bachelor's degree completion program.
 Often, those who enroll in our bachelor's program are high-achieving students hoping to pursue an advanced degree in a medical field.
 This scholarship will provide one such group (PTK members) an excellent start as they work towards achieving their career goals.

 A $2,000 scholarship will be awarded to PTK students in two separate disbursements of $1,000, one in each of the student's first two trimesters.
-Recipients must be a member of PTK, have earned a 3.5 grade point average, and have completed a minimum of 33 credit hours of prior college coursework.
+Recipients must be a member of PTK, have earned a 3.5 grade point average, have completed a minimum of 33 credit hours of prior college coursework, and be enrolled in 12 or more credits in each of the first two trimesters.